kserve/kserve/docs/samples/v1beta1/transformer/torchserve_image_transformer/README.md

 Please use the [YAML file](./transformer.yaml) to create the `InferenceService`, which includes a Transformer and a PyTorch Predictor.

 By default `InferenceService` uses `TorchServe` to serve the PyTorch models and the models are loaded from a model repository in KServe example gcs bucket according to `TorchServe` model repository layout.
 The model repository contains a mnist model but you can store more than one models there.
-In the `Transformer` image you can create a tranformer class for all the models in the repository if they can share the same transformer or maintain a map from model name to transformer classes so KServe knows to use the transformer for the corresponding model.
+In the `Transformer` image you can create a transformer class for all the models in the repository if they can share the same transformer or maintain a map from model name to transformer classes so KServe knows to use the transformer for the corresponding model.

 ```yaml